How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 PTSD Relief

-Chronic Pain Syndromes
+Chronic Pain Conditions

-Improve range of motion and reduce inflammation
+Improve motion and comfort

-Enhance tolerance for physical therapy
+Increase tolerance for rehab or physical therapy

 Dysautonomia and POTS